Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;***Task orchestration**

 #### A data engineer is running a job every 15 minutes.
 They want to stop the job schedule for an hour before starting it again.
-#### Which of the following allows the data engineer to stop the job during this interval and then start it again without losing the job’s configuration?
+#### Which of the following allows the data engineer to stop the job during this interval and then
+#### start it again without losing the job’s configuration?
 Select two responses.

-They can stop the job schedule and then refresh the query within the job after an hour.
+&nbsp;&nbsp;&nbsp;&nbsp;They can stop the job schedule and then refresh the query within the job after an hour.
-They can stop the job schedule and then refresh the notebook that is attached to the task after an hour.
+&nbsp;&nbsp;&nbsp;&nbsp;They can stop the job schedule and then refresh the notebook that is attached to the task after an hour.
-**They can set the Schedule Type to Manual in the Job details panel and change it back to Scheduled after an hour.**
+&nbsp;&nbsp;&nbsp;&nbsp;**They can set the Schedule Type to Manual in the Job details panel and change it back to Scheduled after an hour.**
-**They can click Pause in the Job details panel.**
+&nbsp;&nbsp;&nbsp;&nbsp;**They can click Pause in the Job details panel.**
-They can detach the job from its accompanying dashboard and then reattach and refresh the dashboard after an hour
+&nbsp;&nbsp;&nbsp;&nbsp;They can detach the job from its accompanying dashboard and then reattach and refresh the dashboard after an hour